awsdocs/aws-control-tower-guide/doc_source/existing-config-resources.md

 **Assumptions**
 + Your account is not enrolled with AWS Control Tower already\.
 + Your account has at least one pre\-existing AWS Config resource in at least one of the AWS Control Tower Regions governed by the management account\.
++ Your account is not the AWS Control Tower management account\.

 For a blog that describes an automated approach to enrolling accounts with existing AWS Config resources, see [Automate enrollment of accounts with existing AWS Config resources into AWS Control Tower](http://aws.amazon.com/blogs/mt/automate-enrollment-of-accounts-with-existing-aws-config-resources-into-aws-control-tower/)\.
 You'll be able to submit a single support ticket for all of the accounts you wish to enroll, as described in [Step 1: Contact customer support with a ticket, to add the account to the AWS Control Tower allow list](#existing-config-step-1), which follows\.